| Home |

 Practise

-Learning to play a musical instrument requires daily practise – 30 minutes a day should be thought of as the minimum amount (20 minutes for children under 7).
+Learning to play a musical instrument requires daily practise – 30 minutes a day should be thought of as the minimum amount (20 minutes for children under seven).
 It is better to do a little practise every day of the week, than four hours on Sunday.
-Practising twice a day is recommended.
-Practising immediately after the lesson is also a good idea.
+Practising immediately after a lesson is highly recommended!

 Think of your practise like this: